saberman888/Reddit-Save-Tool/README.md

     "imgur_client_id": "IMGUR CLIENT ID"
 }
 ```

+settings.json can be stored in two places, in the root or in /home/$USER/.config/reddit-saver/ if you're on linux
 Once you're done, just call reddit-saver with the -a or --account flag on your username and it should start.

 ```